yuuki321/wordle/README.md

-# Multi-Player Wordle (Server/Client, Python 3.11 + JavaScript)
+# 🎮 Multi-Player Wordle (Server/Client, Python 3.11 + JavaScript)

 A complete server/client Wordle that supports single-player and multi-player rooms.
 The server (FastAPI) holds the secret answer, validates guesses, scores them exactly like the original Wordle, and tracks high scores in SQLite.
 The client is a simple responsive SPA in vanilla HTML/CSS/JS.

 This project fulfills:
-- Task 1: Normal Wordle with configurable word list and max rounds.
+- Normal Wordle with configurable word list and max rounds.
-- Task 2: Server/Client with server-side validation, client never sees the answer until end.
+- Server/Client with server-side validation, client never sees the answer until end.
-- Task 3: Multi-player rooms.
+- Multi-player rooms.
 Players race to guess the same hidden word; spectators can watch.
-- Task 4: Bells & whistles implemented:
+- Bells & whistles implemented:
   - SQLite-backed high scores and a global leaderboard.
   - Spectator mode.
   - Keyboard hints and basic flip tile animation.
   - Color-blind friendly mode (toggle in header).

-## How to run (from scratch)
+# 🔑 How to run (from scratch)

 Prerequisites:
 - Python 3.11